2014 Bulk Trash Collection Schedule

 Larger items such as shower doors, glass tabletops, mirrors must be placed separate from normal bulk collection.

 If you place items in a garbage can, the can will be thrown out.

-Where should I put my bulk?Bulk pick up should be placed in a location that facilitates safe collection with an overhead clam truck.
+Where should I put my bulk?Bulk items should be placed in a location that facilitates safe collection with an overhead clam truck.

-Bulk should not be placed under overhead obstacles such as wires, trees building structures, and should be at least 3 feet away from automobiles, mailboxes, and other objects that may prohibit the safe collection of materials.
+Bulk should not be placed under overhead obstacles such as wires, trees, and building structures, and should be at least 3 feet away from automobiles, mailboxes, and other objects that may prohibit the safe collection of materials.

 What can I put out for pickup?